reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 As each sample is encoded to the sequence of vectors (2D tensors), the batch data would be encoded to 3D tensor.

+#### 3. Image Data
+**Image data** is usually 3D; height, width, and color channel.
+Although a black-and-white image can be stored in a 2D tensor because of its only one color channel, (its dimension size of color channel is 1.) it is conventially stored in a 3D tensor.

+128 batches for a 256x256 black-and-white image can be stored in a tensor with the shape == (128, 256, 256, 1).
+Meanwhile, 128 batches for a 256x256 color image can be stored in a tensor with the shape == (128, 256, 256, 3).

 ## The Gear of Neural Network: Tensor Operator